chm46e/xupric/README.md

 The cache is stored in ~/.cache/xupric/\
 Almost all the files/dirs get generated during run-time.\
 The coding style is somewhat a lazy Linux kernel like.\
+The frame/ dir needs a refactor as it is pretty bad right now.\
+My intention was to make it not look like a gtk application.\
 There are a ton of bugs, so hold your teddy bear.